HomeWeight Management & NutritionDiabetes5 Ways to Reduce or Even Reverse Diabetes

 5 Ways to Reduce or Even Reverse Diabetes

-When diabetes goes untreated it can lead to serious health problems, such as heart disease, kidney failure, stroke, blindness and foot problems.
-Also, diabetes is expensive.
+Diabetes is the eighth leading cause of death in the U.S. Additionally, when diabetes goes untreated it can lead to serious health problems, such as heart disease, kidney failure, stroke, blindness and foot problems.
+Diabetes is also expensive.
 People with diabetes spend 2.3 times more on medical expenses than those without diabetes.

 Every year in November the American Diabetes Association observes American Diabetes Month.
 For the millions of people in the U.S. who are at risk for diabetes, the American Diabetes Association promotes education, helps connect them to resources, and makes sure our communities are aware of their risk.
 The organization also encourages those living with diabetes to tell their stories to increase awareness of the disease.